VNG-Realisatie/notificaties-api/docs/conf.md

 # Configuration

-Open Notificaties can be ran both as a Docker container or directly on a VPS or dedicated server.
+Open Zaak can be ran both as a Docker container or directly on a VPS or dedicated server.
 It relies on other services, such as database and cache backends, which can be configured through environment variables.